+Accounting for these observations, there is some choice in the usage of updates given by equations \eref{empirical_monte_carlo_value} and \eref{empirical_monte_carlo_value_policy_loss}.
+We could simply alternate updating the value function and the dynamics, leaving one fixed while the other changes.
+This could range from letting the value function converge satisfactorily between updates to the dynamics, to simply alternating updates to the values and dynamics every trajectory.
+Alternatively, we could use the same trajectory samples to simultaneously update both the dynamics and the values.
+For a broader discussion of interleaving updates to the dynamics and values we refer to \cite{Sutton2018}, where it is discussed in particular under the terms asynchronous and generalized policy iteration.

-This discussion leads us to the simplest form of a value-based dynamical gradient algorithm, which we refer to as soft Monte Carlo reinforce with a value baseline, due to its similarity to the Monte Carlo REINFORCE algorithm with a value function of reinforcement learning \cite{Sutton2018}.
-Intuitively, for each trajectory we contrast the value of each state with the return following it, cf.\ figure \ref{monte_carlo_value_sketch}(b), increasing both the probabilitiy of a transition and the value of a state if the return following it is greater than the value, and decreasing them if the return is less.
+The chosen scheme for updating both the values and dynamics in this double-learning scenario can have a significant affect on aspects of algorithm performance such as data efficiency, stability, convergence speed and bias in the final result.
+For simplicity, we demonstrate using baselines with synchronous updates using a single trajectory for each update.
+We refer to this as KL regularized Monte Carlo reinforce with a value baseline, due to its similarity to the Monte Carlo REINFORCE algorithm with a value function of reinforcement learning \cite{Sutton2018}.
+Intuitively, for each trajectory we contrast the value of each state with the return following it, cf.\ figure \ref{monte_carlo_value_sketch}(b), aiming to increase both the probability of a transition and the value of a state if the return following it is greater than the value, and decrease them if the return is less.